Pilea: Growing and Caring for It

 Our expert's word

-The Pilea, also known as the Chinese money plant or Pilea peperomioides, is a small houseplant growing in popularity thanks to its graphic foliage and elegant silhouette.
+The Pilea, also known as the Chinese money plant or Pilea peperomioides, is a small houseplant growing in popularity thanks to its striking foliage and elegant silhouette.
 Native to Asia, it stands out with its round leaves, glossy and carried on long, slender stems, giving it a minimalist yet original appearance.
 There are also many other Pilea species, less well-known, offering highly varied leaf shapes and colours.

 The Pilea is an easy-going plant, ideal for beginners but also suitable for more experienced gardeners.
 Undemanding and quick to propagate, it’s also an excellent choice for expanding your indoor plant collection.
 Discover everything you need to know to successfully grow and care for your Pilea!

-Description and Botany
+Description and botany

 Botanical data